 Higher thermal sensitivity look at the cell heating still shows no dents

 A better look at the cells for effects of the dents

+The thermal images are in a special JPEG format that stores the ratiometric thermal data for each pixel, so reprocessing the image with different thermal scales and ranges is possible.
 I reduced the thermal range represented by the color scale to show any thermal gradients across the cells, and still no sign of the dents, so I don't think it effects the cell performance at least in the limited samples I have.

 The images is really 19,200 individual IR thermometers, so there is a lot of data there.

 The test fixture photo with a few more thermal points My dinner of some Polish Pierogies, the hot microwave, and a scary picture of the wife.

 (Posted 6/27/2012 by mikey)